norwegianredcross/devcontainer-toolbox/.devcontainer/devcontainer-readme.md

 On Windows:
 TODO: Add windows uninstall script

-### Post-creation setup
+### Post-creation setup (optional)

-After the container is created the scrip [post-create.sh](post-create.sh) is run.
+After the container is created the script [post-create.sh](post-create.sh) is run.
 By default it just verifies that the base tools are installed.
 But you can extend it to install additional tools.
 Eg like the install-powershell.sh script.

+You can also manually tailor the container by editing the [devcontainer.local.json](devcontainer.local.json) file and the [Dockerfile.local](Dockerfile.local) file.

 ## Extending the toolbox for your use